 Area: 19,223 km²

 China’s Rainforest of Xishuangbanna is one of the largest forests in Asia and the world.
 It comprises 16% of China’s total plant diversity and contains more than 5,000 species of vascular plants.
-This Rainforest is quite significant to the ecosystem of China as it’s home to a significant portion of China’s birds, mammals, reptiles and amphibians.
-Some of the key species of the Rainforest of Xishuangbanna include Asian Elephants, Green Peacocks and Indo-Chinese Tigers.
-This particular Rainforest can be divided into three categories on the basis of its composition namely tropical rainforest vegetation, the tropical montane rainforest and the tropical seasonal rainforest.
+This Rainforest is quite significant to the ecosystem of China as it’s home to a significant portion of China’s birds, mammals, reptiles, and amphibians.
+Some of the key species of the Rainforest of Xishuangbanna include Asian Elephants, Green Peacocks, and Indo-Chinese Tigers.
+This particular Rainforest can be divided into three categories based on its composition, namely tropical rainforest vegetation, the tropical montane rainforest, and the tropical seasonal rainforest.

 Sundarbans